-The Florida Certification Board (FCB) mission is to protect the health, safety, and welfare of the citizens of Florida by regulating our certified professionals through experience, education and compliance.
+The Florida Certification Board (FCB) mission is to protect the health, safety, and welfare of the citizens of Florida.

-- The FCB establishes, administers, and monitors certification programs in addictions, mental health, behavioral health, child welfare, and prevention.
+- Establishing, administering, and monitoring certification programs in addictions, mental health, behavioral health, child welfare, and prevention.
 New professions are continually added.

-- The FCB actively participates in legislative advocacy, ensuring that our partners have a voice in the political process.
+- Actively participating in legislative advocacy and ensuring that our partners have a voice in the political process.

-- The FCB has established one of the country’s most successful Political Action Committee funds.
+- Establishing one of the country’s most successful Political Action Committee funds.

-- The FCB administers programs directly related to workforce development.
+- Administering programs directly related to workforce development.

 The Florida Certification Board is led by a team of nationally recognized experts with vast expertise in certification program development, implementation, and administration.
 Certification specialists, test development professionals, and workforce experts are available to assist representatives of various professions to develop a new certification or credentialing program.